 You should make sure Acquisition date

 Sale Date

 Sales Price

 Cost basis

 And Gain/Loss

 Agree between the two reports.
 If they do not, or if you see a wash sale noted, make a note to discuss with your treasurer.
-He may need to work with us to determine the reasons for any differences.
+He will need to determine the reasons for any differences and make any corrections needed.

-One thing that affects stock basis values are reorganizations such as stock splits, spinoffs etc. These can get complicated and it is important they be entered correctly in your records.
-Making sure this happens is part of the service you receive from bivio.
+Next you need to confirm your records were correctly updated if any of your stocks went through a reorganization such as a stock split, spinoff or merger.
+These can get complicated and it is important they be entered correctly in your records.

 How will you know that there has been a reorganization entered?
 There are several clues you might find that will alert you.

-First, there is a section on the transactions history report that will show you if your treasurer has entered an event.
+First, there is a section on the transactions history report that will show you if your treasurer has entered a reorganization.
 If you don't see anything there, you may have found that the number of shares of stock did not agree with the brokerage statement when you did step 2.
 This could happen if your treasurer hadn't recorded a reorganization.
 Finally, whomever in your club is watching each stock should have made sure the club was alerted when news of the reorganization came out.
 You should ask your club members prior to the audit to double check the stocks they are following.
 To assess what has been entered, first find the brokerage statement for the month the reorganization occurred and look at the transactions that are listed.
 Make a note to ask your treasurer how they determined what to enter If there's any doubt about an entry, feel free to ask bivio support for confirmation.
 We will do any necessary research and make sure correct entries are made for you.
-Entering reorganizations correctly can be one of the most difficult things your treasurer needs to do.
-Part of what you receive when you have a bivio subscription is access to experts that can help you account for them correctly. .
-It is very important to update them in your records in a timely manner.